uisneach/leabharlann/source/how-to.md

 <a id="version"></a>
 ### Version
 > A Version represents a major variant of a [Text](#text).
+Whereas an [Edition](#edition) represents a variation in the form of a work, how it appears, a Version represent a variation in content.
 A single Version implies the existence of other Versions from which it deviates.
 A Version should not also be a Text.
 >
-> For example, the [Táin Bó Cúailnge](https://uisneac.com/leabharlann/info/index.html?id=086bc4d3-d5a0-4db6-aeca-2bf91eda6bea) is a Text which is known to us from multiple manuscript editions which differ in content, so we represent each recension as a different Version, e.g. [Táin Bó Cúailnge (Recension II)](https://uisneac.com/leabharlann/info/index.html?id=4e9e7e5c-3cd1-452c-8903-e6b73f68fd59)
+> For example, the [Táin Bó Cúailnge](https://uisneac.com/leabharlann/info/index.html?id=086bc4d3-d5a0-4db6-aeca-2bf91eda6bea) is a Text which is known to us from multiple manuscript editions which differ in content, so we represent each recension as a different Version, e.g. [Táin Bó Cúailnge (Recension II)](https://uisneac.com/leabharlann/info/index.html?id=4e9e7e5c-3cd1-452c-8903-e6b73f68fd59).
+They are linked with the [VERSION_OF](#version-of) relationship.

 <a id="publisher"></a>
 ### Publisher